 This is intentionally simple.
 The point is to build a daily habit and make progress obvious.

-Step 1: Tune (3 minutes)
+Step 1: Tune for 3 minutes

 Use a tuner every time.
 Being out of tune makes beginners think they “sound bad,” when the guitar is literally the problem.

-Step 2: Drill two chords (7 minutes)
+Step 2: Drill two chords for 7 minutes

-Step 3: Make it musical (5 minutes)
+Step 3: Make it musical for 5 minutes

 The blunt truth: quitting is usually a planning problem